saadiahumayun/data-lake/README.md

 2. Data processing with Spark: Apache Spark to be used as a big data processing engine to process and analyze the ingested data.
 Spark can handle both batch and real-time processing and provide scalable and distributed computing.
 Processed data will be stored in Postgres SQL.

-3. Data preprocessing on Jupyter-Pyspark: Spark to integrate data from Kafka, Cassandra, and Postgres.
+3. Data preprocessing on Jupyter-Pyspark: Spark to integrate data from Minio and Postgres.
 Spark can provide a unified view of the data, regardless of its source or format.

 4. Data storage with Postgres: PostgreSQL will be used as a relational database to store structured data.
 PostgreSQL provides a rich set of features for data management, including ACID compliance and support for complex queries.